Where does my Career Stand in Culinary Arts?

 What are the career options?

-Personal Chef: On a general account, a personal chef opts for an employer according to his personal preference and employment market nature.
-The work nature is usually visiting or traveling type where the professional prepares meals in large quantities for a group of individuals in different settings viz. private airplane, yacht, or personal household.
+On a general account, a personal chef opts for an employer according to his personal preference and employment market nature.
+The nature of work is generally of visiting or traveling type where the professional prepares meals in large quantities for a group of individuals in different settings viz. private airplane, yacht, or personal household.
 He is expected to be aware of his client’s food tastes.

-Baking and Pastry Artist: As an artist, the professional here is expected to possess a good eye for detail and be excitingly creative while preparing baked and pastry foods.
-This option among the many culinary arts careers may vary as per the work location – for example, a 7 star glamorous hotel, neighborhood bakery, restaurant, or grocery store (making baked goods).
+As an artist, the professional here is expected to possess a good eye for detail and be excitingly creative while preparing baked and pastry foods.
+This option among the many culinary arts careers may vary as per the work location.
+For example, a 7-star glamorous hotel, neighborhood bakery, restaurant, or grocery store (making baked goods).

 To find the right alternative that suits your skills among various culinary arts careers, it’s important to choose the right path when it comes to education.

-Diploma and Certification Programs: If you’re looking to quick start your career in this field, diploma and certification courses are optimal to achieve entry level positions in commercial kitchens.
+If you’re looking for a quick start in your culinary arts career, diploma and certification courses are optimal to achieve entry level positions in commercial kitchens.